neo451/lit.nvim/README.md

 ## What it does

-- [ ] 🖋️ Manage all your Neovim plugins with one markdown file, with out of box configured lsp, completion and formatting
+- 🖋️ Manage all your Neovim plugins with one markdown file, with out of box configured lsp, completion and formatting
+- 💾 Partial clones instead of shallow clones
 - 🔌 Automatic lazy-loading of Lua modules and lazy-loading on events, commands, filetypes, and key mappings, powered by [lz.n](https://github.com/nvim-neorocks/lz.n)
 - 💪 Async execution for improved performance
 - 🛠️ No need to manually compile plugins